 - (a) Applicability.
 A PRP shall evaluate laboratory analytical data for samples collected from environmental media as part of site characterization or to document corrective action implementation and completion.
 Acceptable methods for data evaluation include direct comparison to environmental media standards and cumulative assessment of risk.
 Specific environmental data evaluation methods shall be utilized as provided in this Subchapter.
 If data is determined to be collected using inappropriate methods, the Secretary has the authority to reject the data and require resampling. - (b) Applicable standards comparison.
 All analytical results shall be compared to the applicable standard as listed below.set forth in Appendix A, the Vermont Groundwater Protection Rule and Strategy and the Vermont Water Quality Standards.
 In the absence of an applicable standard, a PRP shall refer to the applicable and most current US EPA Regional Screening Level (RSL).
-Any non-detect result for a contaminants of concern with an reporting limit (RL) that is greater than the applicable standard shall be considered a detected concentration equivalent to the RL. - (1) Soil analytical results. comparison.
+Analytical results which are equal to or greater than the applicable standard shall be considered an exceedance of the standard.
+Any non-detect result for a contaminants-of concern with an reporting limit (RL) that is greater than the applicable standard shall be considered a detected concentration equivalent to the RL. - (1) Soil analytical results. comparison.
 All soil sample results for each sample shall be compared to the Vermont Soil Standards in Appendix A. Risk to public health must also be determined via applicable methods discussed in §35-401(c).
 Laboratory analytical results shall be compared to Vermont Residential Soil Standards unless the property is zoned for non-residential use only. - (2) Groundwater of this Rule.
 Laboratory analytical results.
 All groundwater sample results shall be compared to the Vermont Groundwater Enforcement Residential Soil Standards.
-In cases where a vapor intrusion evaluation unless the property is being conducted, all detected compound concentrations shall also be compared to the Vapor Intrusion Standards (VISs) for groundwater provided in Appendix A. - (3) zoned Drinking water analytical results.
+In cases where a vapor intrusion evaluation unless the property is being conducted, all detected compound concentrations shall also be compared to the Vapor Intrusion Standards (VISs) for groundwater provided in Appendix A. - (3) zonedDrinking water analytical results.
 All private drinking water supply sample results shall be compared to the Vermont Groundwater Enforcement Standards or, when available, the Vermont Action Levels.
 All public drinking water supply sample results shall also be compared to the Maximum Contaminant Levels (MCLs). - (4) Surface water analytical results.
 All non-drinking water surface water sample results shall be compared to the Vermont Water Quality Standards. - (5) Sediment analytical results.
 All sediment sample results shall be compared to the Threshold Effect Concentration (TEC) and Probable Effects Concentration (PEC) provided in Appendix A.